Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.09.20 (BR)
+- Added 3 missing dialogues to the six additional species.

 2024.09.17 (BR)
 - Fixed auto-design of ships allowing both "Auto-Repair" and "Advanced Damage Control".
 This is useless, as only the best repair percentage is used.
 - Tech Panel: Show/Hide free tech.
 Press "A" for All, or "F" for Free.